atthecodeface/atcf_hardware_utils/Readme.md

 # ATCF Utilities

+## Clock divider

+A clock divider utility module is provided, which generates either a simple divide-by-N (31-bit value) or a fractional divider.

+The module takes a t_clock_divider_control input, which allows for writing the configuration of the divider, and controlling its operation (with start and stop).
+The config 32 bits of write data; if the top bit is clear then the remaining 31-bits provide the value for a divide-by-N counter.
+If the top bit is asserted (and disable_fractional is deasserted) then a digital differential accumulator (DDA) is used.

+The DDA has an accumulator value which is treated as a signed 16-bit value; the configuration has a 15-bit ‘add’ value, and a 15-bit ‘subtract’ value.
+If the accumulator is positive or zero then the ‘subtract’ value is subtracted from it, and if the accumulator is negative then it has the ‘add’ value added to it.
+The output clock is enabled in every tick following one in which the accumulator is negative.
+The result of this is that the output clock enable is asserted for ‘add’ cycles out of every ‘add’ plus ‘subtract’ cycles.

+To start the clock divider, the ‘start’ signal should be asserted.
+Its value is ignored when the divider is running.

+To stop a running clock divider, the ‘stop’ signal should be asserted.
+Its value is ignored while the divider is not running.

 ## FIFO modules

 Numerous synchronous FIFO modules are provided; they use a standard FIFO status indication, which is the t_fifo_status type.